Ethically Sourced Organic Fabric Contemporary Textiles from India

 This means the consumer can know the fabric was created in a way that does not harm the environment or harm people involved in the material supply or manufacturing of the fabric.

-Conscious Business & Responsible Manufacturing
+Conscious Business & Responsible Textile Manufacturing

 Building value with values – As your values change your business changes

-It is from this view, Laura Chenoweth can help you and your growing small business begin to connect responsible manufacturing with textile value integrity.
+It is from this view, Laura Chenoweth can help you and your growing small business begin to connect responsible textile manufacturing with ethical textile value integrity.
 While producing a beautiful garment, a business can learn to be more responsible and still be successful.
 Essentially, one needs to be conscious on all levels of business – this is the new bottom line.

 Patagonia continues to be a leader, and educator on reuse, recycle and repair.
 "One of the most responsible things we can do as a company is to make high-quality stuff that lasts for years and can be repaired, so you don’t have to buy more of it."Read more0